Lucas7796/MyJavascript30/README.md

 - 05 - Flex Panel Gallery
 - 06 - Ajax Type Ahead
 - 07 - Array Cardio Day 2
 - 09 - Dev Tools Domination
+- 10 - Hold Shift and Check Checkboxes
+- 12 - Key Sequence Detection

 In order to open the projects, open the index.html files in the browser.